CodingTrain/website-archive/_CodingInTheCabana/index.md

 reverse: true
 ---

-Peaceful coding with processing and p5.js in the comfort of my garden cabana!
+It's a beautiful day to code in a cabana!